govtmirror/ittc-server-django/README.md

 ### Heuristics

 You can enable a variety of heuristics / branch prediction via the settings.py file.
-The up heuristic caches all tiles parent to a requested tile.
 The `nearby` heuristic caches all tiles at the same level within the radius distance (distance 1 --> 3*3 tiles, distance 2 = 25 tiles, distance 3 = 25 tiles).
+The `up` heuristic caches all tiles parent to a requested tile.
+The `down` heuristic caches tiles that are `children` to the requested tile within the depth and minZoom/maxZoom range.
+For instance, if you request a tile at 14 and have a depth of 2, all the children tiles from 14 to 16 will be requested.

 ```
 ITTC_SERVER = {
-  'name': 'NextView Imagery Services',
+    'name': 'HIU Imagery Services',
     'cache': {
         'memory': {
             'enabled': True,
             'size': 1000,
             'minZoom': 0,
             'maxZoom': 14
         }
     },
     'heuristic': {
+        'down': {
+            'enabled': True,
+            'depth': 1,
+            'minZoom': 0,
+            'maxZoom': 18
+        },
         'up': {
             'enabled': True
-    }
+        },
         'nearby': {
-      'enabled': True
+            'enabled': True,
             'radius': 2
         }
     }
 }
 ```

 ## Contributing